fly-apps/cron-manager/README.md

 ### JSON Fields

 - **`name`**: A unique identifier for the schedule.
-This is used to differentiate between new schedules that need to be updated and schedules that need to be updated.
+This is used to differentiate new schedules from schedules that need to be updated or deleted.
+  **WARNING: Changing the `name` value after it has been deployed will result in the schedule being deleted and recreated.
+All historical job references will be removed!**

 - **`app_name`**: The name of your existing application that the schedule is associated with.
 Provisoned Machines associated with each Job will be associated with this App.